 Honorary Consulate Jamaica

-Please note that the Honorary Consulate in Jamaica is closed to the public for at least two weeks, including for visa applicants.
+Please note that the Honorary Consulate in Jamaica is closed to the public, including for visa applicants.

 The Honorary Consul can still be reached at: